 The bacteria were put through tests to ascertain whether they would survive simulated gastric juices.
 This is one of the main tests probiotics are put through in order to be considered viable.
 As well as this they were tested to ascertain if they would adhere to gut wall epithelial cells.
 The bacteria which were isolated did both of these things.
 In particular, one strain of bacteria, called P. pentosaceus CIAL-86, had an "excellent" ability to stick to the intestinal wall and "good" activity against harmful strains of E. Coli.

-Our parameters at OptiBac Probiotics for choosing strains to include in our probiotics do indeed involve these tests.
-We do consider several others aspects including shelf stability which may be irrelevant to this study although there is a question as to how long the wine has to be fermented for in order to have probiotic qualities, and the study doesn’t mention this.
+There are other aspects to consider, including shelf stability which may be irrelevant to this study, although there is a question as to how long the wine has to be fermented for in order to have probiotic qualities, and the study doesn’t mention this.
 We also consider the strength of our probiotic very carefully.
 This study does not mention how many microorganisms would in general be included in a glass of wine.
 This of course would be a major consideration when using wine as a probiotic supplement!

 This study headed up by Dolores González de Llano of Universidad Autónoma de Madrid in Spain does indicate that the probiotic properties of the lactic-acid bacteria isolated from wine are similar to those that come from more commonly known probiotic foods such as fermented dairy products and others such as sauerkraut and miso.